i-am-tanni/rxpxct/README.md

 # rxpxct - REXPaint Export Conversion Tool

-A CLI tool for converting REXPaint xml exports.

 ## Purpose

 REXPaint by Kyzrati is a super useful tool for creating ascii art.
 The problem is the exports cannot be immediately used for display in Multi-User Dungeons (MUDs), which often require a custom color format.

-The purpose of this tool is to to convert a REXPaint xml export to the custom format their game uses for color display.
+The purpose of this tool is to convert a REXPaint cp437 encoded xml export to the unicode to the custom format a game needs for color display.

 Naturally this can be extended to any scenario that requires converting a REXPaint export to an alternative format.